All Episodes

 After all, you're going to college.

-Going to college really is about opening up your mind and teaching your mind how to work, not becoming a sponge and a robot for propaganda and and indoctrination.
+Going to college really is about opening up your mind and teaching your mind how to work, not becoming a sponge and a robot for propaganda and indoctrination.

-They may make you mad, but talk to them with good cheer and make them your friends if you can, and and uh uh learn how to express what you feel, what you think, uh in these adversarial circumstances, and you'll get better at it every time it happens, and it'll it'll increase your confidence level of being able to do it.
+So talking to these people with good cheer, and they make you mad, it may make you mad, but talk to them with good cheer and make them your friends if you can and learn how to express what you feel, what you think in these adversarial circumstances.

-So no, this is a this is a great opportunity.
+So no, this is a great opportunity.

 You might even persuade some.